 - Balustrading replaced to match typical details and extended to areas previously unsecured. - Seating, signage and bins added.
 Rubbish and debris cleared, tunnels and chambers restored for future re-use. - Services re-routed so as not pass over pedestrian path and to reduce visual impact. - Steps and path connecting to Queen's lookout re-instated.

-Royal Anglian Way - increasing recreation and tourism potential
+Royal Anglian Way

 New attractions: